John Paul Jr. (racing driver): 1990s

-Following his release from prison in October 1988, Paul Jr. returned to racing in 1989.
+Following his release from prison in October 1988, Paul returned to racing in 1989.
 In CART, he only drove in the Indianapolis 500 from 1990 to 1994, but he made his comeback in IMSA.
 His first season back he drove in six races for five teams.
 The best result was a fourth place in the Grand Prix of San Antonio for Momo/Gebhardt Racing.

 A full-time return to sportscar racing was possible in 1990, when he was offered a ride by Jim Busby, who had entered a Nissan GTP ZX-Turbo.
 In only his second race for the team, Paul and Kevin Cogan were on the podium after taking second place in the Grand Prix of Miami.
 Following a fifth place in Sebring, the Nissan was maintained by Seabrooke Racing.
 He ended the season with two second places in the World Challenge of Tampa and Grand Prix of Greater San Diego (Del Mar).
 His reward was eighth in the overall standings, but as he found, a lot of things had changed in these four seasons he missed.
 Full factory supported teams like Tom Walkinshaw Racing (Jaguar), Electramotive (Nissan) and All American Racers (Toyota) were now the ones to beat.

-In 1991 Paul ran a short IMSA schedule, taking in just seven races.
+In 1991, Paul ran a short IMSA schedule, taking in just seven races.
 Although the bulk of these were with Gunnar Racing in their Gunnar 966, it was in Hotchkiss Racing's underpowered Spice-Pontiac SE90P that he earned a second place in the Grand Prix of Greater San Diego.
 Paul Jr. also drove two NASCAR Winston Cup Series races, in a Chevrolet for Team Ireland both in 1991, recording a best result of 16th in the Budweiser at The Glen.

 During the 1992 season, Paul experienced his first ever GTU class win in Leitzinger Racing's Nissan 240SX, which he shared with Butch Leitzinger and David Loring, the 12 Hours of Sebring.
 He accepted an offer from Giampiero Moretti to race at Watkins Glen, where the pair finished sixth in a Joest Racing Porsche 962.
 Another outing for Hotchkiss Racing resulted in 8th in Laguna Seca in their Spice-Pontiac.
 This was followed by three more races with Moretti, but Paul ended the season by trying yet another car, the Intrepid RM-1, but this resulted in another DNF.

 The 1993 season started with Paul co-driving with Moretti along with Derek Bell at the Daytona and Sebring endurance races in a Nissan NPT-90.
 The trio were joined by Massimo Sigala for Daytona, and were leading when the car began to experience engine problems, but it still finished sixth.
 Sebring proved kinder to them, as they finished second.
 Paul then switched to Gunnar Racing for a few races.
 He was able to take one last podium finish, a second-place at Road American, driving a Porsche 962 for Joest Racing.